The Start of a Lifetime of Service – Community Mediation Maryland

 We were also able to see the joyous reunions when that son or daughter, mother or father, family member or friend saw their special troop walk through that door!
 That day we were all honored to have had just a small part in sharing in the lives of our troops and we are very thankful for the opportunity it provided

 The funny thing about volunteering my son, Jonathan said was that we are the ones that are actually blessed.
 Truer words have not been spoken.
-Our children are ripe to this experience and we believe our youth can and will carry on the volunteering efforts when we cannot, as long as we, as the parents, make sure to demonstrate that American spirit!
+We believe our youth can and will carry on the volunteering efforts when we cannot, as long as we, as the parents, make sure to demonstrate that American spirit!

 Thanks for allowing us to assist in Anne Arundel County's efforts!